At 86 He’s Still “The Keeper Of Kintla”

 “October 14th.
 Leaving Kintla for another year.
 Just paradise on earth.
 And that’s it.”

-“We got back home to Colorado,” says Lyle a bit wistfully, “last year on October 18 and on October 21st she died of a massive stroke.
+“We got back home to Colorado,” says Lyle a bit wistfully, “last year on October 21st she died of a massive stroke.
 But she’d wouldn’t want me to say home and wallow in sorrow; she’d want me back here, where we enjoyed life so much together, and hopefully helped maintain this beautiful site.

 “Marge’s last entry says it all.
 It’s where Marge and I may have been the happiest.
 So count on me coming back as long as I can. ”